By Edward Kliszus

-We see a video about convicted child molester Larry Nassar who for 18 years was team doctor of the US women’s national gymnastics team.
+We see a video about convicted child molester Larry Nassar, who for 18 years was team doctor of the US women’s national gymnastics team.
 Under the guise of medical treatment, Nassar sexually assaulted more than 200 young women and girls.
-In reaction, the troupe in near darkness performed disjointed gesticulations set to expressionist avant-garde strings accompaniment, akin to the ghastly visual connotations of Edvard Munch’s The Scream.
-Innocents all, some still have baby teeth and watch children’s shows.
+In reaction, the troupe in near darkness performed disjointed gesticulations set to expressionist avant-garde strings accompaniment, akin to the ghastly aural expressions found in Arnold Schoenberg’s Peripetie from his Five Pieces for Orchestra or visual connotations of Edvard Munch’s The Scream.
+The troupe finishes in unison, leaving one to perform alone.
+They return and continue their expressionist anguish.
+Innocents, some still have baby teeth and watch children’s shows.
 More victims speak, and the troupe reacts.
 The horror continues.
 PTSD.
 Flashbacks.
 Paralysis.
 Darkness.
-The charges repeat, “sexual assault of a child, a second-degree felony,” then silence.
+The charges repeat, “sexual assault of a child, a second-degree felony.”
+Silence.

 A Healthy Debate

-Must coaches be stern to sufficiently train children to perform at their highest levels?
+While reforms have emerged, are strict coaches’ techniques damaging to children’s psyches?
+Must coaches be stern to train children to perform at their highest levels sufficiently?
 How can coaches best protect and provide emotional care for their child gymnasts yet convey the drive, focus, and self-discipline required for Olympic-level success?

-The narrator asks Kim if the culture of gymnastics needed to be changed and if there is real reform.
+The narrator asks Kim if the gymnastics culture needs to be changed and if there is real reform.
 Kim notes there’s been change but believes the trauma is reinventing itself, mutating like a virus.